-ART 413 Leonardo Da Vinci (3)
+ART 423 Leonardo Da Vinci: Art and Science (3)

 The life and work of the most famous Renaissance man, whose ideas and innovations extended into almost every area of human activity, will be thoroughly examined to connect his art to his science and his era to our present time.
 The mind of the "genius" will be analyzed throughout his notebooks and paintings, which will be discussed in light of the most recent documents and interpretations.
 His scientific approach will be compared to current studies.
 Class site visits will be organized in nearby Vinci (Leonardo's birthplace).
 Limited to 20 students.
 Priority registration will be given to students majoring or minoring in art history.
+Course replaces ART 413 Leonardo Da Vinci.
 Offered fall.